Tracking gait and balance changes in people with MS

 Summary

 The use of wearable sensors is proving to be very useful clinically, in that they are easy to use, acceptable to people with MS and provide immediate data on various walking parameters (speed, step length, step width etc), and balance.
-Additionally, the sensors have proven to be accurate in their data collection, which is important for future research.
+LDE derived from a sensor placed on the sternum (mid chest) was found to be more sensitive than that of a sensor placed on the sacrum (lower back).
+Additionally, the sensors have proven to be accurate in their data collection.

-Going forward, Professor Galea’s team will compare these baseline study results with measures taken at subsequent clinic visits, which are anticipated to increase in 2022 as COVID-19 restrictions have been lifted.
-More sensitive outcome measures such as this will mean that clinicians can determine the comparative effectiveness of existing treatments, and adapt them to improve outcomes for people with MS. We look forward to further study findings.
+More sensitive outcome measures such as this will mean that clinicians can determine the comparative effectiveness of existing treatments, and adapt them to improve outcomes for people with MS.

 Updated: 05 January, 2019